 Sarah Trent, MA

-Prior to her roles with Yale, Sarah was the Assistant Director for International Operations at the Duke Global Health Institute where she strategically developed the Institute’s global partnerships addressing research, education, training, and capacity building throughout Brazil, China, Ghana, Haiti, India, Kenya, Rwanda, Singapore, Sri Lanka, Tanzania, and Uganda.
+Prior to these roles, Sarah was the Assistant Director for International Operations at the Duke Global Health Institute where she strategically developed the Institute’s global partnerships addressing innovative research, education, and training throughout Brazil, China, Ghana, Haiti, India, Kenya, Rwanda, Singapore, Sri Lanka, Tanzania, and Uganda.
 Sarah worked in the policy division of UNICEF’s Regional Office for Latin America and the Caribbean in Panama City, Panama, at Duke University as the Assistant Director of the Benjamin N. Duke and Trinity Scholars Program, and as the Assistant Director for Programs at DukeEngage where she focused on global and domestic civic engagement.